 Little figures and animals fashioned in soft fleece resembling half-stuffed toys are the players in her game.
 However, these are far from sentimental trophies; the comfort of fabric is checked by the cold contours of copper and steel.
 Her toys are armed with claws, horns and beaks, belying their apparent vulnerability and giving them an air of comic menace.
 Others disappear against identically coloured or patterned backgrounds, an elaborate game of hide-and-seek perhaps, or a strategy of camouflage or self-negation?
 Adaption, mimicry and mirroring: strategies of integration and assimilation.
 In another group of works, doorways deliberately screened or blocked negate the idea of welcome or the homely".
 From Neil Walker’s introduction to Hiding Out exhibition at Djanogly Art Gallery, Nottigham Lakeside Arts, Nottingham.

-Permindar's most recent solo exhibition was Interlopers at the University of Hertfordshire (2016).
-This site specific installation spanned the vast glazed frond wall of the Arts & Design Gallery.
+Permindar's solo exhibition, Interlopers at the University of Hertfordshire (2016) was a site specific installation spanning the vast glazed frond wall of the Arts & Design Gallery.
 Permindar relocated works through the course of the exhibition and a blog by Barbara Brownie accompanied the exhibition.
 A publication with essay by Richard Cork is also available.